 Again, we do not believe the intent of HHS was to reduce access to MAT provided by NPs and PAs.
-PAs and NPs have a proven and vital role in addressing the opioid epidemic, and we look forward to working with HHS to ensure that they are able to continue to provide this medically necessary treatment within their communities.
-Accordingly, we request that HHS amend these new regulations to also include NPs and PAs.
+PAs and NPs have a proven and vital role in addressing the opioid epidemic, and we look forward to working with HHS to ensure that they can continue to provide this medically necessary treatment within their communities.
+Accordingly, we request that NPs and PAs be included as HHS evaluates changes to these guidelines or other changes to improve access to MAT.
 We would be happy to have a further discussion regarding the impact of this notice and provide additional information that would be useful.
 If you have comments or questions, please direct them to MaryAnne Sapio, V.P.
 Federal Government Affairs, AANP, msapio@aanp.org or Tate Heuer, V.P.
 Federal Advocacy, AAPA, theuer@aapa.org.